 Investigation and Rescue

-For nearly 100 years, local animals suffering abuse and neglect have shared a source of hope in the Michigan Humane Society’s cruelty investigators.
-MHS investigates more than 5,000 animal cruelty complaints each year in Detroit, Hamtramck, and Highland Park.
+For nearly 100 years, local animals suffering abuse and neglect have shared a source of hope in Michigan Humane’s cruelty investigators.
+We investigate more than 5,000 animal cruelty complaints each year in Detroit, Hamtramck, and Highland Park.

 With the most common cruelty hotline complaints concerning companion animals lacking the food, water, or shelter necessary to maintain life – matters covered by Michigan’s anti-cruelty statutes – these professionals often serve as front-line humane educators.
 Clear, yet tactful, communication is their primary instrument, and they work to encourage pet owners to provide for their animals’ physical and emotional requirements.
 Follow-up visits also play a major role in protecting these at-risk animals to ensure they continue receiving proper care.

 On days with extreme weather conditions, the average number of incoming reports easily can triple the team’s workload.
 To dispatch help as quickly as possible, office coordinators pinpoint the exact location for each complaint, gather key details, and prioritize the cases for the east-side and west-side cruelty investigation teams.